 NYC Human Resources Administration (HRA) has released an open-ended Request for Proposals (RFP) for scattered site housing in NYC.
 Proposals will be accepted beginning on June 30, 2017 at 2:00 PM and MUST be downloaded from and submitted through NYC HRA HHS Accelerator system.
 To log into the HHS Accelerator system click here.
 If you are not registered in HHS Accelerator please click here.

-This RFP is for the following target populations at the following service rates:
+This RFP is for the following target populations at the following service rates (operating subsidy information below):

 - Chronically homeless single adults with serious mental illness (SMI) and/or substance use disorder (SUD): ($10,000 per person)

-- Chronically homeless adult families with, where head of household has SMI and/or SUD: ($10,000 per unit)
+- Chronically homeless adult families where head of household has SMI and/or SUD: ($10,000 per unit)

 - Young adult individuals (ages 18-25) who are homeless or at risk of homelessness with high service utilization of DHS, DYCD Runaway and Homeless Youth, and ACS foster care: ($20,669 per person)

 Operating funding will not exceed Fair Market Rent (FMR) at the time of contract signing, less $215 per head of household contribution, with an anticipated 2% annual escalator.

 The anticipated contract term will be from July 1, 2017 - June 30, 2022 with one (1) four (4) year renewal option.
 While HRA is the lead procurement agency for this RFP, contracts will be managed by NYC Department of Health and Mental Hygiene (DOHMH).